alicelambda/blag/content/security/htb mango.md

 ```
 When I pointed the browser at staging-order.mango.htb, I found a login page.
 ![login screen](/img/mango/login.jpg)
-I then tried to different types of injections on the login in page.
+I then tried different types of injections on the login page.
 I eventually stumbled upon the nosql injections on [payload all things](https://github.com/swisskyrepo/PayloadsAllTheThings).
 And I was able to get passwords for the accounts mango and admin.
 I guessed that there was an account with the username admin.
 ``` python
 import requests
 import string